jaxxstorm/sensu-wrapper/README.md

 #### Extra JSON

-Many people who use Sensu will add arbitrary JSON fields to their checks which are then used in handlers. `sensu-wrapper` supports this by specifying the path to a file to read in which will then be sent in the check.
+Many people who use Sensu will add arbitrary JSON fields to their checks which are then used in handlers. `sensu-wrapper` supports this in two ways.

+First, you can add JSON by specifying the path to a file to read in which will then be sent in the check.
 For example you might have a file like so:

 ```json
 # /tmp/mycheck.json